-Your sites are not automatically saved in Dispatch as locations, however, Dispatch can see your sites and will display them as search results when you enter applicable search terms in the Search locations field of various panels.
+Sites are not automatically saved in Dispatch as locations, however, if the Perspective Site Rollup Search option has been enabled by an admin, Dispatch can see your sites and will display them as search results when you enter applicable search terms in the Search locations field of various panels.

 If the site has unique latitude and longitude coordinates saved to its record in Perspective, you have the option of selecting the site in the Create Dispatch panel, thereby saving the site as a new location.
 Both dispatchers and administrators can save sites as locations using this method, however, it’s generally recommended that dispatchers avoid creating locations whenever possible, as an administrator will likely need to review and edit those locations to ensure their accuracy.

-For more detailed information on how your sites appear in Dispatch, as well as instructions on saving your sites, see the Perspective Site Rollups section in the Dispatch Administrator’s Guide.
+For more detailed information on how your sites appear in Dispatch, as well as instructions on saving those sites, see the Create Locations from Perspective Site Rollups section in the Dispatch Administrator’s Guide.

 Where do I get more information about locations?

 If you’re an administrator, check out the Dispatch Administrator’s Guide.
 If you’re a dispatcher, see the Dispatch User’s Guide.
 These guides can be downloaded from our User Guides page.
 Both administrators and dispatchers can also watch the Dispatch Full-Length Recording training videos.

 Of course, if you still have questions or need some help, you can always contact our Support team.